y9c/pseudoU-BIDseq/README.md

    └── <b>filter_sites</b>
    </code>

-   - trimming, mapping, deduping reports are in `report_reads` folder, with key numbers in all the steps reported in one webpage<sup>([example](https://y9c.github.io/pseudoU-BIDseq/readsStats))</sup>.
+   - trimming, mapping, and deduping reports are in `report_reads` folder, with key numbers in all the steps reported in one webpage<sup>([example](https://y9c.github.io/pseudoU-BIDseq/readsStats))</sup>.
-   - filtered sites for &Psi; sites detection are in `filter_sites` folder.
-These sites are only passed the _simplest filtering_, you can apply customized threshold into them based your data type and quality.
+   - filtered sites for &Psi; detection are in the `filter_sites` folder.
+These sites are only passed the _simplest filtering_, you can apply customized thresholds to them based on your data type and quality.
    - processed mapping results (_.bam_) are in `align_bam` folder.
-You can zoom into location that you interested in IGV.
+You can zoom into a location that you are interested in IGV.

    </details>